forcedotcom/sf-pack/README.md

 ```
 USAGE
-  $ sf source xpath [-o <value>]
+  $ sf source xpath -o <value> [--json] [--flags-dir <value>] [-o <value>]

 FLAGS
   -o, --options=<value>     A file containing the XPathOptions json.
 Specifying this option will create the file if it
                             doesn't exist already.
+  -o, --target-org=<value>  (required) Username or alias of the target org.
+Not required if the `target-org`
+                            configuration variable is already set.

+GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
+  --json               Format output as json.

 DESCRIPTION